Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Rapid heartbeat

-Severe weakness or fatigue
+Severe weakness

-Perforation (hole in stomach or intestine wall):
+Perforation (hole in stomach/intestine wall):

 Sudden, severe, persistent abdominal pain